-Air fryer zucchini is tender, flavorful, and comes together in minutes.
+Air fried zucchini is tender, flavorful, and comes together in minutes.
 You are going to love the cheesy, oniony, garlicky coating!
 Meet your new favorite side dish.

 How to cut the zucchini pieces